Hereditary defects of the Border Collie

 He worked his own practice from Reeth in Swaledale, later

 joining up with a larger practice in the North Yorkshire Dales.

-Paul Roger is Consultant Vet to Border Collie Rescue Management Council.
-He works as a partner with a large practice in the North Yorksire Dales.
-The practice covers a huge area and takes in hundreds of hill farms and smallholdings, most of whom keep Border Collies to assist them with their sheep and cattle.
+That practice covers a huge area, taking in hundreds of hill farms and smallholdings, most of whom keep Border Collies to assist them with

 I therefore think that it is a good idea to ask yourself why you are thinking of breeding from your bitch or using your dog for stud.